codankra/cs554-web-programming-II/lab3/README.md

-# TV Maze API Example
+# PokeAPI Example
-This uses the TV Maze api
+This is lab 3 of Web Programming II.
+It demonstrates usage of PokeAPI and react routing.